 The dividend rate is reset every three years.
-The most recent reset was on 12 March 2017, where the rate was set for the three years.
-This rate will be applicable through until 12 March 2020, at which point the rate will be reset once more.
+The most recent reset was on 12 March 2020, where the rate was set for three years.
+This rate will be applicable through to 12 March 2023, at which point the rate will be reset once more.

 Quayside Holdings Limited Perpetual Preference Shares are listed on the NZDX (visit www.nzx.com – security code QHLHA) and can be traded through your broker.
 Refer to the following link for a list of brokers in your region: https://www.nzx.com/services/market-participants/find-a-participant.
 Further information about your current holding in Quayside Perpetual Preference Shares can be obtained from Computershare Investor Services on email firstname.lastname@example.org.

 The securities are Perpetual Preference Shares.
 Perpetual Preference Shares have no fixed term and are not redeemable.
 Dividends are paid on the shares quarterly in arrears.
 The shares carry no voting rights.

 The shares can/must be repurchased by the Bay of Plenty Regional Council (100 per cent owner of Quayside) under the following scenarios: